nymarya/SOMBRA/README.md

 ```
 ### Polygon

-If you want to draw a polygon, you must specify the `line` to the `type` argument and the keys `points` that receives the pairs with points that represent a line.
+If you want to draw a polygon, you must specify the `line` to the `type` argument and the keys `points` that receives the pairs of points that represent a line.
 For example, the input above draws 4 lines: from <10,10> to <10,200>, from <10,200> to <100, 200>, and so on.

 ```json
 {